greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * Others have said that an illegal act can't be a cause of action
 * The Restatement says that consent *is* effective in the context of a crime.
 * Consent can be revoked at any time.

+### Privileges not Based on ∏'s Conduct
+* Police have privilege to enter land to execute a warrant but not to invite media.
+* Places open to the public can't bar people from entry based on gender or race

+#### Surocco v.
+Geary
+* CA 1853, CJ Murray

+* **Parties**
+	* π: Surocco
+	* ∂: Geary

+* **Facts**
+	* ∂ blew up π's house & property during a fire.
+	* ∂ said it was to stop the fire from spreading.
+	* π said he could've gotten more stuff out before the explosion

+* **Procedural History**
+	* Trial ct jury found for π

+* **Issue**
+	* Is someone who destroys property out of necessity liable for damages to the property destroyed?

+* **Reasoning**
+	* Individual property rights may be overridden by necessity.
+	* A house on fire may cause other homes to catch fire.
+	* The house would've burned up anyway, & proactively destroying it saved other houses.

+* **Holding**
+	* Reversed.

+* **Rule**
+	* Individual property may be destroyed out of necessity if doing so is in society's interest.

+#### Wegner v.
+Milwaukee Mutual Ins.
+Co.
+* MI 1991

+* **Parties**
+	* π: Wegner
+	* ∂: Milwaukee Mutual Ins.
+Co.

+* **Facts**
+	* A suspected drug dealer entered π's house while fleeing police
+	* SWAT team surrounded the house & threw tear gas & flash-bangs into the house.
+	* The house was severely damaged.

+* **Procedural History**
+	* π sued City of Minneapolis
+	* The Minneapolis Constitution said the damages occurred out of necessity
+	* Lower cts agreed.

+* **Issue**
+	* Can the police be held liable for damage caused while in pursuit of a suspect?

+* **Reasoning**
+	* Restatement says that entering land may only be done to avert imminent public disaster
+	* It's not fair to hold an innocent 3rd party responsible for damage sustained to her property.
+	* Takings clause of MN Const says private property won't be taken without compensation.

+* **Holding**
+	* Reversed.

+* **Rule**
+	* PD should compensate 3rd parties for damages caused by pursuit of suspect

+* **Notes**
+	* Other jurisdictions interpret 'takings' more narrowly to refer to property taken for public improvement

+#### Ploof v.
+Putnam
+* VT 1908

+* **Parties**
+	* π: Ploof
+	* ∂: Putnam

+* **Facts**
+	* ∂ owned an island in a lake
+	* π & family were sailing in the lake when the weather got stormy.
+	* π moored his boat on ∂'s dock to protect himself & family
+	* ∂'s servant unmoored the boat
+	* Boat was destroyed, π & family were injured

+* **Issue**
+	* Can one enter another's land to protect property or person against harm done by weather?

+* **Reasoning**
+	* You can go on someone else's land to get around an obstruction on the road.
+	* You can destroy someone else's property to save your own life.

+* **Holding**
+	* For π

+* **Rule**
+	* Entering land to save property from fire or water is not trespassing

+#### Vincent v.
+Lake Erie Transportation Co.
+* MN 1910

+* **Parties**
+	* π: Vincent
+	* ∂: Lake Erie Transportation Co.

+* **Facts**
+	* ∂'s boat was moored to π's dock to unload cargo
+	* A bad storm developed making it impossible to navigate the waters
+	* ∂ tried to get a tow away from the dock, but couldn't because of the weather
+	* boat hitting the dock from the waves caused $500 of damage

+* **Procedural History**
+	* Trial jury awarded π $500 damages.

+* **Issue**
+	* Can ∂ be liable for damages when he wasn't at fault for the harm caused?

+* **Reasoning**
+	* Would've been too dangerous to unmoor
+	* ∂ says it's not liable, since they couldn't have safely done anything else
+	* Normal rules of liability were suspended due to forces beyond human control (act of god)
+	* If they hadn't been moored & still hit the dock, they wouldn't be liable.
+	* But since they were moored & deliberately stayed moored, they are liable.
+	* Had the boat in *Ploof* have stayed moored & damaged that dock, that π would've been liable.
+	* Necessity may rightly make someone take or damage property, but they still must compensate the owner.
+	* ∂ did the right thing, but is still liable for damages

+* **Holding**
+	* Affirmed for π.

+* **Rule**
+	* Damages can still be recovered after justifiable (faultless) destruction of property.

+* **Dissent**
+	* If the boat was lawfully allowed to stay moored, ∂ shouldn't be liable for damages while it was.
+	* Dock owners should anticipate the risk of ships damaging their docks during storms.

+# Negligent Wrongs
+## The Prima Facie Case for Negligence
+### Duty
+#### OWH: Negligence & Fault from *The Common Law*
+* People aren't liable for things they couldn't anticipate or know to avoid.
+* If there's no way to avert harm, there can be no liability for that harm.
+* Cost of accidents can be distributed through insurance.
+This is best done by private enterprise.
+* It's unjust to make me pay damages for harm sustained to another unless:
+	* My act is of a threatening nature; or
+	* A reasonable person would've known my act would bring about harm

+#### Institutions & Elements of Negligence
+##### Institutions
+* Negligence is any conduct that causes an unreasonable risk of harm.
+* Liability arises when that risk becomes actual harm.
+* *Litigation finance--the attorney fee* - Attorney fees are usually contingent, 250%-50% of a damage award.
+* *Liability insurance* - Policy limits for auto insurance are too low to cover serious injury.
+* *Settlement* - To determine a fair settlement value without a trial, ;awyers on both sides of a case try to determine what facts would be proved at trial and what legal rules are in play.

+##### Assessing Responsibility
+* The concept of legal responsibility encompasses many factors:
+	1. *Fault.*
+	2. *Causation.* Actual harm must occur for negligence.
+Offense will not suffice.
+	3. *Fixing the scope of responsibility.* A person isn't responsible for every harm his negligence causes.
+	4. *Duty to take responsibility.*

+##### Elements of a negligence claim
+* π must prove 5 things:
+	1. ∂ owed π a legal duty.
+	2. ∂ breached that duty through negligence.
+	3. π suffered actual damage.
+	4. ∂'s negligence was an actual cause of this damage.
+	5. ∂'s negligence was a *proximate* cause of the action.
+* Burden to prove (1) - (5) falls on π and all 5 must be proved.